-The remainder of this paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section 2 provides definitions for many of the terms used in the discussion to follow (some of the more common of these terms were already introduced in this section without definition, in order not to interrupt the flow of the opening paragraphs).
-Section 3 summarizes the work in my previous papers, culminating in the fundamental result that the 'Universal Computer' is a myth.
-Section 4 is a dialog with an imaginary debater who embodies all of my critics and voices all their misconceptions.
+Section 3 summarizes previous work, culminating in the fundamental result that the 'Universal Computer' is a myth.
+Section 4 is a dialog with an imaginary debater who expresses all the misconceptions about the nonuniversality result.
 Section 5 offers a computational challenge to the readers.